CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/test-query/test-query-collection/test-not-equal/README.txt

 @ddblock_end copyright
 ******************************/

-The dataObject is already registered as part of the server setup.
+The project is already registered and the user "dice_user" has read access
-ObjectPath:/FNL_SF_Archive/dice_project_1/dice_object_1

-Search for a dataObject using the "EQUAL" comparator for an attribute form the dice_project_1.

-Should return the HTTP code 200
+Search for a project using the "NOT_EQUAL" comparator.
+Should return the HTTP code 200, and the "prasad project2 sub2" project should not be part of the result.